tikoomohit/bookmyvaccine/README.md

 Prerequisites:
 1. User should have signedup on the <a href="https://selfregistration.cowin.gov.in/">Cowin</a> website using a valid mobile number.
-2. Benefeciaries should have been added into the signed up account.
+2. Beneficiaries should have been added into the signed up account.
 (You can add multiple benefeciaries(prefereably same ageGroup & same dose Vaccine) into the same account and book them using our webApp with single click).

 3. <a href="https://bookmyshot.netlify.app">Visit</a> our webApp and Login using the same mobile number into which beneficiaries are added.
 4. Enter the District and/or Pincode of your choice and wait for slots to open.